Conflict of Interest Policy

 Covered Persons should submit Disclosure Statements to the Legal Team, unless the actual or potential conflict involves a member of the Legal Team, in which case the disclosure forms shall be submitted to the President and CEO.
 Once an actual or potential conflict is disclosed, the Covered Person(s) involved in the conflict situation is expected to work cooperatively with the Legal Team (or the President and CEO) to achieve a resolution of the conflict issues in the best interests of the Philanthropies.
 If necessary, the Legal Team (or the President and CEO) will coordinate resolution of actual, potential, and perceived conflict of interest situations, and will make recommendations to the President and CEO, and/or governing boards of the Philanthropies, as appropriate, who in turn will determine whether and to what extent corrective actions are needed.

 The Philanthropies may request that the Covered Person(s) take specific actions, which may include the Covered Person(s) being removed from a position of decision-making authority with respect to the conflict situation or other appropriate actions, depending upon the nature of the conflict.
+For example, where a Covered Person has an actual conflict of interest as determined by the Legal Team, the Covered Person must recuse themselves from participating in the discussion of the matter and from voting on the matter.
+Similar recusals may be recommended in situations of potential or perceived conflicts of interest.
 Covered Persons who fail to disclose conflicts, or who fail to cooperate with the Philanthropies in the management of a conflict may be disciplined, up to and including termination of employment or engagement with MACP.

 The Legal Team will record disclosures and document actions taken to manage conflict considerations in meeting minutes or due diligence files (as appropriate).
 Please also refer to the FAQs section in Attachment B for additional information.